Dodie

 Dorothy Miranda Clark (born 11 April 1995), known mononymously as Dodie (stylised dodie), is an English singer, songwriter, author and YouTuber.
 She has released two studio albums: Build a Problem (2021), which peaked at number 3 on the UK Albums Chart, and Not for Lack of Trying (2025).
 She has also released four independent extended plays (EPs): Intertwined (2016), You (2017), Human (2019), and Hot Mess (2022), the first three of which charted in the top 40 of the UK Albums Chart.
 In 2023, she co-founded a band, Fizz, with her friends Orla Gartland, Greta Isaac, and Martin Luke Brown.

-Dodie has collaborated with musicians including Tessa Violet, Julia Nunes, Lauren Aquilina, Orla Gartland, Thomas Sanders, Ben Folds, Jacob Collier, Emma Blackery, Pomplamoose, and Flashback.
+Dodie has collaborated with musicians including Tessa Violet, Julia Nunes, Lauren Aquilina, Orla Gartland, Thomas Sanders, Ben Folds, Jacob Collier, Emma Blackery, Pomplamoose, Laufey, Flashback and Jeff Goldblum.

 Biography

 Early life, family and education

 Dorothy Miranda Clark was born on 11 April 1995 in Epping, Essex.
 She has a brother, Iain, and a sister, Heather.
 She learned to play the recorder before her front teeth came in and also learned the clarinet.

 At age 12, on 1 August 2007, Dodie created her first YouTube channel, "Dodders5", now known as the "Alice and Dodie show!", shared with her friend Alice Webb.

 Dodie attended the Leventhorpe School in Sawbridgeworth, Hertfordshire but decided against post-secondary education.